Angela Slatter: Reception

 Slatter's works have been well received.
 She has received praise from Publishers Weekly for her "evocative and poetic prose" in Sourdough and Other Stories, and her writing garnered similar comments from Jeff VanderMeer, who described it as "brilliant, muscular, and original".
 In particular, Slatter has received critical acclaim for her style of retelling or "reloading" fairytales.

 Individual short stories have, at times, been highlighted by reviewers: in particular, her story "The Jacaranda Wife" was perceived as one of the best stories in Jack Dann's Dreaming Again anthology by The Australian, as well as being praised by The Cairns Post and The Sydney Morning Herald, who wrote: "The collection's trump card is the quality of its new writers, many of whom produce stronger stories than some of the veterans ...
 Particular standouts are ...
 Angela Slatter's haunting The Jacaranda Wife, set in colonial Australia, seems to build towards a climax truly sinister, yet instead leaves you with beautiful imagery that is as otherworldly as it is strangely touching."
 Similarly, Scoop Magazine described her collaborative story, "The February Dragon" (with Lisa L Hannett) as being a "highlight" of Scary Kisses.

-Kim Wilkins has cited Slatter as a SF author of note in a forthcoming chapter in the Cambridge Companion to Creative Writing.
+Kim Wilkins has cited Slatter as a SF author of note in the chapter 'Genre in Speculative Fiction', in the Cambridge Companion to Creative Writing (2012).